rust-lang/reference/src/types/textual.md

 `char` that falls outside this range.
 A `[char]` is effectively a UCS-4 / UTF-32 string of length 1.

-A value of type `str` is a Unicode string, represented as an array of 8-bit unsigned bytes holding a sequence of UTF-8 encoded Unicode code points.
-Note that this is a library-level invariant: for the compiler and core language specification, `str` is the same as `[u8]`, but methods working on `str` may assume that the data in there is valid UTF-8 and may cause Undefined Behavior otherwise.
+A value of type `str` is represented the same way as `[u8]`, it is a slice of 8-bit unsigned bytes.
+However, the Rust standard library makes extra assumptions about `str`: methods working on `str` assume and ensure that the data in there is valid UTF-8.
+Calling a `str` method with a non-UTF-8 buffer can cause [Undefined Behavior] now or in the future. \
 Since `str` is a [dynamically sized type], it can only be instantiated through a pointer type, such as `&str`.

 [Unicode scalar value]: http://www.unicode.org/glossary/#unicode_scalar_value
 [Undefined Behavior]: ../behavior-considered-undefined.md